2022 High School Online Programs

 James Madison, The ‘Federal Negative,’ and the Making of the U.S. Constitution

-Study the debate over the balance of power between the federal government and the states, while making virtual visits to James Madison’s Montpelier and George Washington’s Mount Vernon.
+Study the debate over the balance of power between the federal government and the states, while making a virtual visit to James Madison’s Montpelier.

-Typically, all synchronous class sessions are from 1:00 pm to 3:00 pm EDT.
-A guest speaker series is scheduled around 6:00 pm EDT.
+Typically, all synchronous class sessions are from 1:00 pm to 3:00 pm EDT, Monday through Friday.

 Tuition for each one-week session is $95.
 Scholarships are available on a need basis.